uasal/uasal_development_guide/source/git/git_package_release_guide.rst

 Note that the tagging of `v0.MINOR.PATCH<alpha>` is not the same as creating a Pre-release on GitHub, as tagging a commit is not the same as creating a release.
 UASAL organization preference is to *NOT utilize the Pre-release* functionality in GitHub.
 This is primarily to simplify the release process.
 This may be revisited in the future, especially if software with a large user base develops.

 UASAL organization preference is to create a release from the main branch.
-Prior to release, all feature branches should be merged into a develop branch, and then these changes should be merged to the main branch.
+Prior to release, all desired feature branches should be merged into a develop branch, and then these changes should be merged to the main branch.

 When releasing code alongside a paper, a user can archive a copy of the GitHub code on Zenodo.
 Zenodo usually generates two DOIs for each archived code, one for the code as a whole, and one for the specific release tag.
 So, creating a release tag will create a new snapshot of the archived code on Zenodo.
 Thus, in future papers, authors can choose to reference the package as a whole, or specific versions of code that were used for analysis, provided they were tagged as a GitHub release to trigger the Zenodo archiving process.